w3f/polkadot-wiki/docs/learn/learn-guides-treasury.md

 [this payout extrinsic](https://kusama.subscan.io/extrinsic/23061444-2) was issued.
 After issuing the payout extrinsic, the status of the payout changes from `pending` to `Attempted` with a reference to a payment ID.
 If the payout is successful, the balance on Asset Hub should be updated.
+[Here](https://assethub-kusama.subscan.io/extrinsic/6923602-0) is the transfer extrinsic on Asset Hub for the first payout of [Referendum 382](https://kusama.subscan.io/referenda_v2/382).

 :::